burger

 Delve is arguably the reddest red flag that something was written by AI.

-It’s garnered so much attention that even Y Combinator cofounder Paul Graham has stated on multiple occasions that delve is evidence of AI content.
+It’s garnered so much attention that even Y Combinator cofounder Paul Graham has stated on multiple occasions that delve is evidence of AI-written content.

 One chart even shows the use of delve skyrocketing since 2022, the same year ChatGPT launched.